 Localz aims to make the day of service awesome.
 The customer web portal is the main point of interaction between your business and your customers.
 When an expectant customer receives an SMS stating their technician or delivery is on the way, a quick tap on a link displays real-time information making it easier for customers to view the arrival of their service person and feel in control.

-Our goal for this project was to simplify the users experience by improving the display of information, and help bridge communication between your customer, the technician or driver and customer support.
+Our goal for this project was to simplify the user experience by improving the display of information, and to help bridge communication between your customer, the technician or driver, and customer support.

-Our process from the existing layout, to testing a prototype, on to the simplified modern interface
+Here's our process from the existing layout, to testing a prototype, on to the simplified modern interface:

 We began the redesign process by developing our persona profiles.
 By talking to real customers and users we were able to record their insights and views.
 We got to the crux of what a particular demographic needs, wants and likes.
 By answering these ideals we created an ecosystem of products that are helpful and enjoyable.

 We distilled four types of key customer groups for the customer portal .
 A stay at home parent, an office manager, a customer success employee and a technician.

 At the same time, we ran a competitor analysis to better understand how others solve their customer problems, and mapped out our user motivations and tasks.
 By optimising the existing workflows and simplifying product architecture, we came up with 3 prototypes for how the portal could work.
 Various methods of navigation were explored and tested.